 Travel and Logistics

-The course starts on Thursday, November 1, 2018 at 4 pm.
-Participants are expected to arrive by 4, but are welcome to come and check in at the Bambu Guest House any time throughout the day.
-Once the course starts, all food, lodging, training, and travel are covered by the tuition and accomodations tickets.
-The course ends Wednesday, November 28th.
+The course starts on Sunday, July 14, 2018 at 2 pm.
+Participants are welcome to come and check in at the Bambu Guest House any time before 2:00.
+Once the course starts, all food, lodging, training, and travel are covered by the tuition and accommodations tickets.
+The course ends Saturday, July 27th.
 We can help arrange shuttles to/from the airport, Antigua, or anywhere else for that matter.
 Just let us know if you need this service.
-Upon registering, we will send an email with an important questionnaire to learn more about your general health, yoga practice, and any food allergies you may have.
 We can accommodate most any request, including vegan, gluten free, dairy free, etc.